‘Fiddling is so much more than playing tunes….. just as fishing is so much more than catching.’

 More info about Fiddleheads

 The primary goal of Fiddleheads is the enjoyment of traditional music and playing that music with others.
-Regular participation is welcome but not required.
-Other than a $5 donation for rehearsal sessions there is no cost associated with being part of the group.
+Regular participation is encouraged for a residency series but not an expectation long term.
+Other than a suggested donation there is no cost associated with being part of the group.

 When do sessions start and end?
-Full sessions are about 2 1/2 hours.
-See above for the segments.
-Players who feel confident in an early segment can stay for the next one if they feel they are learning easily and can keep up the pace.
+If there are multiple sessions on a single day, each session lasts not longer than an hour.
+Players who feel confident in an earlier segment can stay for the next one if they feel they can stick with the next level.

 What will you learn?
 One or two tunes are typically taught in each session.
-If the session is part of series by the same instructor, they may re-visit/re-teach tunes that have been taught previously.
+If the session is part of residency or series by the same instructor, they may re-visit/re-teach tunes that have been taught previously.
 Sessions are also used to prepare repertoire for public appearances.
 The type of tunes learned depends on who the group leader is.
 Sometimes its music from Quebec, sometimes Ireland, sometimes Scotland….. typically from places and sources with an active fiddling tradition.
 Tunes are taught by ear.
 Sometimes sheet music is provided by the group leader, but not always.
 If provided, sheet music and recordings are most often sent via e-mail after the session is over.
-If you’re new to the group and want those things, make sure we have your e-mail address before you leave.
+If you’re new to the group and want those things, make sure you ask and we have your e-mail address.

 All melody instruments welcome, not just fiddles.
 Fiddlers are in the majority at the sessions, but those who play harp, cello, banjo, mandolin, whistle, pipes and others have also been involved.
 Guitar, keyboard and other accompaniment-oriented players are welcome, but the teaching is mostly melody/tune-oriented.
 Players of other instruments have participated and are most welcome, but they should be fairly comfortable with listening and being able to transfer notes they hear to their own instrument.
 There won’t likely be anything like ‘put your 1st finger on the 2nd string’ as it applies to instruments other than fiddle.

 When?
-Most often one Saturday a month, usually late morning.
+Most often Saturday mornings, usually mid to late morning.
 E-mail notices sent in advance of each session.
 Write to firstname.lastname@example.org to be put on the mailing list.

 What playing level?
 See the description of each section above.

-What does it cost? $5 donation is requested.
-First timers are welcome to observe without contributing.
+What does it cost?
+Typically a $5 donation per session is requested.
+First timers or non-players are welcome to observe without contributing.
 Checks should be made out to Young Tradition Vermont (or ‘YTV’).
-If that’s a hardship or you forget to bring money, no one is refused.

-You can just show up if you want to, but there’s room for a limited number of participants.
-It is helpful if you can RSVP with an e-mail to email@example.com.
-We also send messages about canceling if there’s not more than 4 or 5 confirmed for a session.
+You can just show up if you want to, but there’s room for a limited number of in person participants and online sessions.
+It is helpful if you can RSVP your plans with an e-mail to email@example.com.
+We also send messages about canceling if there’s not more than 4 or 5 confirmed.
 Best to let us know if you’re planning on attending.

 Additional information about Fiddleheads is available on the group’s Facebook page.